The water pollution in El Salvador is getting worse every year. A 2020

-People who never been to El Salvador and plan to visit ask; Is the water safe to drink in El Salvador?
+People who have never been to El Salvador and plan to visit ask; Is the water safe to drink in El Salvador?
 The short answer is not really.
-Foreigners visiting the country are advised to use bottled water as much as possible.
+Foreigners visiting El Salvador are advised to use bottled water as much as possible.

 The water pollution problem in El Salvador is a combination of many factors, such as climate change and deforestation.
 Additionally, the Salvadoran culture and the government have played a significant role in creating this problem.